-Saint Ann Roman Catholic Church is a closed Roman Catholic church in Connecticut.
-A part of the Archdiocese of Hartford, the parish was active from 1890 to 2017.
+Saint Ann Roman Catholic Church is a closed Catholic church within the Archdiocese of Hartford in Connecticut.

 German Catholics that first settled in northern New Haven County first attended Mass at St. Rose of Lima.
 2 About 400 of those immigrants joined with French-Canadians in 1880 to establish St. Laurent Church.